fantasycalendar/Fantasy-Calendar/public/policies/GDPR Privacy Policy.md

 ## Use of Data
-Fantasy-Calendar uses the collected information for various purposes:
+Fantasy Calendar Ltd uses the collected information for various purposes:

 * To provide and maintain our Service
 * To notify you about changes to our Service